Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Plant nitrogen-fixing pioneers

 Siberian pea shrub, goumi, alder.
-These fix nitrogen and improve soil while your canopy trees establish.
-Some can be cut back later as living mulch.
+These improve soil while canopy trees establish and can be cut back later as living mulch.

 5.